JuliaLang/www.julialang.org/teaching/index.md

 title:  Using Julia in the classroom
 ---

-Although still a young language, and a bit rough around the edges, we belive that Julia is ready for the classroom.
+Although still a young language, and a bit rough around the edges, we believe that Julia is ready for the classroom.
 We encourage instructors to particpate on the [mailing lists](http://julialang.org/community/) for questions regarding the readiness of Julia or specific packages.

 # Installing Julia